djpugh/fastapi_aad_auth/docs/source/usage.rst

     # If you had a config that wasn't set in the environment, you could use
     # auth_provider = AADAuth(Config(<my config kwargs>)

+The full set of configuration options is documented in :doc:`config`

 Including fastapi_aad_auth in your code